WesleyLuiz21/BeefitUp-Restaurant-Project/Readme.md

 * The main goal is to provide a good user experience,connect and show futher information to the new and existing customers.
 * Make the Restaurant look more professional and attractive for customers to attend.
+* Show a bit of the Restaurant backstory to the customers

 ### Owner's Goal